SoftUni-Internal/interactive-content/EN/07-Spring-Data-Auto-Mapping-Objects/00-Data-Transfer-Objects.md

 The services that we had learned through our study program are data-services, which communicate with the database either directly or through repositories.

-Let's concatenate everything in a single sentence.

-**DTOs are a way of transmitting aggregated data from entities**

 ### How services communicate?

 **Data Transfer Object** also known as DTOs are container classes that carry data between processes.